From 1 April 2020, the reporting requirements for investment income have changed.

 - contact address.

-- For non-locked in funds with a balance date between October and February, this information must be provided by the 15th of May each year.
+- For both locked-in and non-locked-in funds with a balance date between October and March, this information must be provided by the 15th of May each year.

 - For funds with a balance date between April and September, this information must be provided to us by the end of the second month after year end.